ygina/quack/README.md

 ## Benchmark

+Run `make benchmark` to build the benchmarks with all features enabled.
 There are three benchmarks for the various quACK and strawman implementations:

 * `benchmark_construct`: Benchmark the time it takes to construct and serialize